-Header image courtesy of @sssinnn (via Instagram)
+Header images courtesy of @sssinnn and @andriy_tse (via Instagram)

 Are you a hiking fanatic who has already done most of Hong Kong’s major outlying islands, and are now looking to explore some of the more obscure islets dotted around?
 Hit up Green Egg Island!
 This islet gets its adorable, Dr Seuss-like name from its uncanny resemblance to a sunny-side-up egg with a green yolk when viewed from above.
 If you’ve got a drone, you’ll have to bring it so you can snap this unique sight.
 Here is your ultimate guide to Green Egg Island.

 Sitting just off the coast of Clear Water Bay, Green Egg Island (綠蛋島; Luk6 Daan2 Dou2) used to be known as Lan Pai and is surrounded by clear azure waters with a pebbly beach.
 The green “egg yolk” is actually a small grassy hill in the middle of the islet.
 You may actually have spotted this island before while hiking the Lung Ha Wan Country Trail.